davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

 #### Instructions

 Open your VS Code and get connected to your Remote Development environment.
-If you don't know what I'm referring to, complete [Hwk 1](../hwk1.vscode).
+If you don't know what I'm referring to, then you need to complete [Hwk 1](../hwk1.vscode).

   - Once you're logged in, you can open a terminal from the `Terminal` menu.